-So strike swiftly as we predict you will have mere weeks to secure your objectives before the water of the English Channel becomes too rough for our barges and transport craft.
-You must crush all resistance before the supply lines are cut and our troops become easy prey.
+OKW bids you strike swiftly, as we predict mere weeks remain to secure our objectives before the waters of the English Channel become too rough for our barges and transport craft.
+Crush all resistance before the supply lines are cut and our troops become easy prey, Herr Generalleutnant!